pavel-demin/red-pitaya-notes/sdr-transceiver-wspr.md

 Short description
 -----

-This project implements a standalone multiband WSPR receiver with all the WSPR signal processing done by Red Pitaya in the following way:
+This project implements a standalone multiband WSPR transceiver with all the WSPR signal processing done by Red Pitaya in the following way:

  - simultaneously record WPSR signals from eight bands
  - use FPGA for all the conversions needed to produce .c2 files (complex 32-bit floating-point data at 375 samples per second)